radj307/ARRCON/README.md

 # Usage
-ARRCON is a CLI program, which means you need to run it through a terminal.
+ARRCON is a CLI _(Command-Line Interface)_ program, which means you need to run it through a terminal.
-On Windows, you can use `cmd.exe` or `powershell.exe` by R+Clicking on the start menu.
+On Windows, you can use `cmd.exe` or `powershell.exe` by R+Clicking on the start menu and selecting "Command Prompt" or "PowerShell".
 For more detailed usage instructions, see [Getting Started](https://github.com/radj307/ARRCON/wiki)

 To see a list of commands, use `ARRCON -h` or `ARRCON --help`